klust/windows-client-HPC/docs/4_Cluster_Stack/4_01_EESSI.md

         systemd=true
         ```

-    -   Right now it is time to restart the Fedora Remix WSL2 distribution, e.g.,
+    -   Right now it is time to restart the Ubuntu WSL2 distribution, e.g.,
         from a normal bash command line:

         ``` bash